Instantaneous equilibrium Transport for Brownian systems under time-dependent temperature and potential variations: Reversibility, Heat and work relations, and Fast Isentropic process: Conclusion and Outlook

 One possible application of the ieq process of the underdamped Brownian particle is the construction of a finite-rate colloidal heat engine, which consists of the ieq protocols of two isothermal plus heating and cooling processes.
 Since fluctuations in micro-scales cannot be ignored, a deep understanding of their physical properties is vital to the working principles and efficiencies of these micro-engines.
 To realize the finite-time heat engine, independent control of temperature and potential is essential for constructing transition paths in engine cycles.
 The ieq of the isothermal process has already been implemented \cite{Albay2020, Albay2020a} in colloid experiments while realizing ieq protocols involving heating and cooling is challenging.
-With the protocols of time-dependent potential and temperature considered in this paper, it is possible to realize an ieq of isentropic or zero EP process.
-However, we anticipate several experimental barriers to be overcome as one tries to realize the heating and cooling protocols in an underdamped colloidal system while the driven RLC electric circuit experiment should be more feasible \cite{Freitas2020}.
+With the protocols of time-dependent potential and temperature considered in this paper, it is possible to realize an ieq of isentropic or zero entropy change process.
+However, we anticipate several experimental barriers to be overcome as one tries to realize the heating and cooling protocols in an underdamped colloidal system.
+For example, the time scale related to inertial force is about $10^{-3}\sim 10^{-4}$ smaller than that of the position acquisition time in the experiment, indicating that the colloidal system is the overdamped one.
+On the other hand, the RLC electric circuit system (under Johnson-Nyquist noise) has the same form of Langevin equations analogous to confined Brownian particles, with the charge on the capacitor corresponds to the position variable\cite{chiang2017,chiang2017b}.
+Experiments with the driven RLC electric circuit influenced by thermal noise should be more feasible\cite{Freitas2020,Chang2021} because one can adjust the time scale related to inertial force in the circuit to be longer than the measurement time, resulting in an underdamped system, thanks to the wide range of the resistance of the resistors and the inductance of the inductors.
 Nevertheless, achieving these experimental goals successfully will open up the broad avenue of designing microscopic heat engine cycles that can run in a much faster cycle time due to the nature of the ieq processes.
 In these cycles, the distribution function of the system is well determined at any time, which might overcome the shortage of traditional models of finite-rate heat engines.